Amin98Hosseini/Image-Processing-Brain-Tumor/README.md

-# Image-Processing-Brain-Tumor
-# Digital Image Processing Project
+# Digital Image Processing Project (Image-Processing-Brain-Tumor)

 ## Objective
 The objective of this assignment is to implement various image processing techniques using Python and OpenCV.
 Students will work on rotation, cropping, color space conversions, affine and perspective transformations, histogram equalization, gamma correction, and color indexing.